rockroman/ws/README.md

 I tried

- - changing the name of .pkl and dumping it under a different name to see if the .pkl is properly retrieved in streamlit using the evaluate_reg.py sitting in machine_learning folder
+ - changing the name of .pkl and dumping it under a different name to see if the .pkl is properly retrieved in streamlit using the (fail)evaluate_reg.py sitting in machine_learning folder (fail)
- - deleted the evaluate_reg.py file and recreated this file again including its functions
+ - deleted the evaluate_reg.py file and recreated this file again including its functions (fail)
- - tried to get access to regression_pipeline.pkl to see its content
+ - tried to get access to regression_pipeline.pkl to see its content (not accessible or readable format)
  - added another dump of the regression_pipeline.pkl file at the end of the 05_ml_notebook

 ```python